williamstony/wp-inline-review/readme.txt

 * Moved output class to OO format
 * Restructured plugin files
 * More responsive work
+* Added support for "Use My Own Styles" setting to override embedded styles

 = 1.1.0 =
 * Added color picker to settings page